emerconnelly/sysadmin/powershell-scripts/Remove-Basic365EmailAuthenticationProtocols/README.md

 -

 ### Disable protocols via Azure CA
-- may be considered overkill if disabling at the 365 account & tenant level, but hey what do I know.
+- may be considered overkill if disabling at the 365 account & tenant level, but hey what do I know. (ノಥ,_｣ಥ)ノ彡┻━┻

 ### Enable modern authentication for Outlook in Exchange Online
 - auto-enabled for all tenants made after August 1, 2017